kindelia/Kindelia/WHITEPAPER.md

 Moving apps or computations in and out is an unavoidable overhead.
 If an app could operate efficiently on the layer 1, it would never resort to layer 2.
 A faster layer 1 increases the set of apps that don't need to be moved out.
+Dynamic MMORPGs and formally verified Idris2 apps that would require a layer 2 can have the option of living natively on Kindelia's layer 1, and having an option is never a bad thing.

 ### On optimistic rollups